SequAna-Ukon/SequAna_course/docs/2026/CLI.md

 Mac OS X is Unix-based and therefore has many similarities to Linux distributions.
 The terminal app on Mac OS X offers the user a command line interface (CLI; terminal) very similar to that of Linux distributions.

-> **Exercise:** Play with the commands [HERE](https://github.com/SequAna-Ukon/SequAna_course/blob/main/docs/2026/SHELL.md) to get familiar with bash scripting.
-Try to figure out the use of each bash command in the given example.

 ## Some key sequence data formats - fasta, fastq, fastq.gz, sam and bam